About the author

 Nick Klein is the Facilitator Support Coordinator for Living Life to the Full.
 Nick has a background working and volunteering with non-profit organizations in the UK, and has also facilitated various well-being programs with university students and sportspeople.
 You can contact him if you wish to become a facilitator or have any inquiry about Living Life to the Full in your area.
 He can be reached at [email protected] or at (778) 331-4250.

 Ciboney is the Resource Clearinghouse Coordinator at the CMHA BC Divison.
 Ciboney’s educational background is in business administration and organizational communication.
 She manages the resources for BC Division programs and initiatives such as Here to Help, Living Life to the Full, Strongest Families, Bounce Back, etc. She is also responsible for memberships and Visions magazine subscriptions.
 Ciboney has over 12 years of experience in purchasing and negotiation strategies, marketing, and accounting and operational support.
 Ciboney can be reached at [email protected] or at (604) 637-3429.

 Sarah Hamid-Balma, MScPR

 Sarah Hamid-Balma is Director of Mental Health Promotion at CMHA BC and has an MSc in Public Relations/Health Communication and 15 years experience working at CMHA leading provincial health literacy initiatives with diverse partners.
-Her role is strategic oversight around both expansion and quality assurance and to support Marie’s leadership and work.
-Sarah can be reached at [email protected] or at (778) 372-5078.
+Her role is strategic oversight around both expansion and quality assurance and to support Anne’s leadership and work.

 Dr. Michelle Haring, PhD